conestack/sphinx-conestack-theme/docs/source/contributing.rst

 Theme development
 -----------------

-A general guide about shpinx theme development can be found `here <https://www.sphinx-doc.org/en/master/development/theming.html>`_.
+A general guide about sphinx theme development can be found `here <https://www.sphinx-doc.org/en/master/development/theming.html>`_.

 Styles are created using `sass <https://sass-lang.com>`_.